thun88/css/src/docs/layout.md

 </div>
 ```

-## Grid with Gutters
+## Layout with Gutters

-A grid with gutters helps you layout out content and maintain consistent spacing between elements.
-Use grid class `.fnd-row--gutter` to create a grid row with a gutter.
+A layout with gutters helps you layout out content and maintain consistent spacing between elements.
+Use layout class `.fnd-row--gutter` to create a layout row with a gutter.
 There are two different sizes of gutters (Small and Large) which are automatic based on the breakpoint size classes you're using.

 <div class="example">
     <div class="fnd-row--gutter example-row">